stolostron/rhacm-docs/manage_applications/managing_placement_rules.md

 4. Scroll to the **Resource pipeline** section.
 Within the table that lists your applications, expand the row for the application that includes the subscription that is assigned the placement rule.
 5. From the expanded view for the application, you can see the available subscriptions for each channel.
 The details for each subscription include any assigned placement rule.
 If needed, you can select to view or edit the YAML for the placement rule, subscription, and channel from this resource pipeline table.

-## View placement rule status
+## Placement rule status

 When a placement rule is created and in use, you can view the status details for the rule.
 This status is appended to the YAML definition for a placement rule and indicates the target clusters where the rule is used for placing deployables.
-For more information about the available status fields, see [Placement rule status definition](#placement_statusdef).
+For more information about the available status fields, see [Placement rule status definition](#placement-rule-status-definition).

 To view the status fields for a placement rule, you can use the console, the Kubernetes command line interface (`kubectl`) tool, or REST API.